This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 By: Alyssa Rivers

-Turtle Cookies are a baked, bite size brownie, loaded with pecans covering the outer rim then filled with a creamy caramel center for a total mouth watering holiday cookie!
-These turtle cookies are always a huge hit and gone in minutes of baking them.
+Turtle Cookies are bite-size brownies loaded with pecans, then filled with a creamy caramel center for a rich, decadent holiday cookie!
+They are always a huge hit and are gone in minutes.

 Cook Time: 12 minutes